sagi-z/CanvasCV/doxygen_in/tut_layouts.md

 * We're using the same callback here for handling changes in the *CheckBoxes* and *RadioButtons*.
-* Since widgets are layered on top of each other, you might want to make some of the widget transparent, by using canvaccv::Widget::setAlpha().
+* Since widgets are layered on top of each other, you might want to make some of the widget transparent, by using canvascv::Widget::setAlpha().
 * You can perform actions recursively on *CompoundWidgets* with canvascv::CompoundWidget::doForAll().
 * This is what you should get: